-It’s so easy for trainers and dog owners alike to get focused on teaching their dogs household rules and obedience and skip the fundamentals that we need our dogs to understand in order for true learning to take place.
-One of the very first things we must teach a dog in order to have a successful relationship is that paying attention to the human is rewarding.
+It’s so easy for trainers and dog owners alike to get focused on teaching their dogs household rules and obedience and skip the fundamentals that create lasting, training results.
+One of the very first things a top dog trainer knows we must teach a dog is simply to pay attention to us humans!
+This is the process of engagement training.

-A dog who is ENGAGED knows that payments (praise, treats, toys, and fun) come from their handler and that the environment around them is less rewarding.
-Before we can ask a dog to do what we ask, we must show them that listening to us is in their best interest.
+A dog who is ENGAGED knows that payments (praise, treats, toys, and fun) come from their handler and is motivated to work with their human.
+Before we can ask a dog to follow commands, have good manners, or be safe off leash, we must show them that listening to us is in their best interest.

 Practice these 5 tips to work on getting better engagement with your dog:

 1. Hand feeding: teaching your dog to focus on you by feeding from the hand may sound basic but it works!
 Especially if you have a dog who comes to get their reward and then immediately checks out.
 Extend the amount of time they pay attention to you by giving rapid fire rewards and hand feeding.

 2. Teach tricks: you may not use tricks in day to day life but tricks give you the opportunity to teach your dog about learning, how your payment system and communication works, and keeps your dog focused on you!
 Once your dog understands those concepts, other training (like obedience) is a breeze.